JakeSteam/blog-programming/_posts/2023-07-29-calculating-jekyll-blog-word-count-and-more.md

 ## The plugin

 The base of this post's work is (author!)
-[Matt Gemmell](https://mattgemmell.com/)'s [`Jekyll-Posts-Word-Count` plugin](https://github.com/mattgemmell/Jekyll-Posts-Word-Count), *however* we'll be [using my fork](https://github.com/JakeSteam/Jekyll-Posts-Word-Count) since it adds a ton of functionality.
+[Matt Gemmell](https://mattgemmell.com/)'s [`Jekyll-Posts-Word-Count` plugin](https://github.com/mattgemmell/Jekyll-Posts-Word-Count), who kindly merged in [my many changes](https://github.com/mattgemmell/Jekyll-Posts-Word-Count/pull/4) shortly after I raised them 🎉

 The original plugin hasn't had more than minor updates in 9 years(!), yet it still works perfectly.
 The beauty of simple, functional code, huh?